Shahnaz Bashir: Critical acclaim

 Shahnaz Bashir's second book Scattered Souls (HarperCollins, 2016) was longlisted for "Tata Lit Live Award 2017" for Best Book - Fiction.
 It was conferred with The Citizen's "Talent of the Year Award 2017".
-In April 2018, Kashmir Observer reported "Scattered Souls is the best-selling fiction book in Kashmir till date… Its sales [in the bookstores of Srinagar] have surpassed the other fiction titles by Kashmiri writers writing in English".
+In April 2018, Kashmir Observer reported "Scattered Souls is the best-selling fiction book in Kashmir till date...
+Its sales [in the bookstores of Srinagar] have surpassed the other fiction titles by Kashmiri writers writing in English".
 His works of fiction have been compared with Saadat Hasan Manto and Anton Chekov.
-The Asian Age observed: "There are easy comparisons with Manto in the often-shocking glibness with which Bashir lays bare a character’s innermost feelings, or with Chekov in the rootedness of the characters to their circumstances."
+The Asian Age observed: "There are easy comparisons with Manto in the often-shocking glibness with which Bashir lays bare a character's innermost feelings, or with Chekov in the rootedness of the characters to their circumstances."

-In 2017, Pro Helvetia, Swiss Arts Council awarded him a writer's research residency at Winterthur, Switzerland.
+In 2017, Pro Helvetia, the Swiss Arts Council awarded him a writer's research residency at Winterthur, Switzerland.